Christensen-Lab-Dartmouth/VAE_analysis/README.md

 # VAE analysis using DNA methylation
+This repository is adapted from the [Tybalt](https://github.com/greenelab/tybalt) repository developed by Way et al. This repository is a fork of the previously mentioned repo, but due to a technical error, it was uploaded to GitHub independently.
+Some of the description below is addapted from the original Way et al. repo.

 ## NEED TO UPDATE ANALYSIS TO USE UMAP INSTEAD OF t-SNE
 [UMAP Repo](https://github.com/lmcinnes/umap), [UMAP Paper](https://arxiv.org/abs/1802.03426)